Worried your critical illness will leave you and your family in severe debt?

 Reason for payment

 Diagnosis of a covered critical illness.
-It will not pay if the illness is not part of the list of covered illnesses.
+It will not pay if the illness is not part of the list of serious illnesses.

 Diagnosis that one is terminally ill.
 This means that it is medically reasonable that the insured will die within 12 months from the date of diagnosis.
 This will pay regardless of what illness, as long as the prognosis is that the Insured will not survive the illness.